EdDataScienceEES/tutorial-foodweb-data/index.md

 In our case, under the null hypothesis (no single species removal cause significantly more disconnections than another), any observed differences between random removals should be small and random.
 If the observed statistic is significantly different from what is expected, it would be considered "unusual," and we might be inclined to reject the null hypothesis (meaning _Cordulegaster boltonii_ cause significantly more disconnections).
 We would want our permutation test function to:
     I.	Run 1000 randomized trials
     II.
 For each trial, randomly select 1 species only III.
-Calculate secondary extinctions when the random species is removed
+Calculate disconnections when the random species is removed

 #### I. Run 1000 randomized trials